 The lordotic curve concave into the abnormal interior of the cervical and lumbar regions of the spine is called lordosis.
-Kyphosis can be called round back or Kelso hump .
+Kyphosis can be reached round back or Kelso hump.

-It can be the result of degenerative diseases such as arthritis, developmental problems, most commonly Scheuermann’s disease, osteoporosis with compression fractures of the vertebra and multiple myeloma or trauma.
+It can result from degenerative diseases such as arthritis, developmental problems, Scheuermann’s disease, osteoporosis with compression fractures of the vertebra, and multiple myeloma or trauma.

-A normal thoracic spine extends from the 1st to the 12th vertebra and should have a slight kyphotic angle, which varies between 20 ° and 45 °.
+A normal thoracic spine extends from the 1st to the 12th vertebra and should have a slight kyphotic angle, varying between 20 ° and 45 °.

-When the “roundness” of the upper spine increases beyond 45 °, it is called kyphosis or ” hyperchitosis “.
-Scheuermann kyphosis is the most classic form of hyperkyphosis and is the result of wedge vertebrae that develop during adolescence.
+When the “roundness” of the upper spine increases beyond 45 °, it is called kyphosis or ” hyperhidrosis. ” Scheuermann kyphosis is the most classic form of hyperkyphosis and results from wedged vertebrae that develop during adolescence.

-In the sense of a deformity, is the pathological curvature of the spine, where parts of the spine lose part or all of its lordotic profile.
+In this sense, a deformity is the pathological curvature of the spine, where parts of the spine lose part or all of their lordotic profile.
 This causes a tilt of the back, seen as a stooped posture.

 While most cases of kyphosis are mild and only require routine monitoring, severe cases can be debilitating.

-These types of high-end curves usually do not respond well to conservative treatment and almost always justify spinal fusion surgery, which can restore the natural degree of curvature of the body.
+These high-end curves usually do not respond well to conservative treatment and almost always justify spinal fusion surgery, which can restore the natural degree of curvature of the body.

 The prevalence of kyphosis has been linked to nasal obstruction in one study.